 Environmental policy

-The leadership has sought international assistance to formulate educational reform policies and to set up new academic institutions and research centers, mostly via the Qatar Foundation.
-It has also set up numerous high-profile projects that showcase Qatar’s commitment to education, such as the Qatar Science and Technology Park and the Sidra Medical and Research Center, the country’s first academic medical center, which became fully operational in 2018.
-The QF has launched a new online database of Qatar’s research resources to enable sharing of and access to data.
-Another beacon of Qatar’s education project is Education City, which currently hosts eight international universities (American, French and British) and one Qatari university.
+Qatar’s leadership has sought international assistance to formulate educational reform policies and establish new academic institutions and research centers under the auspices of the Qatar Foundation (QF).
+It has implemented several prominent projects that highlight Qatar’s dedication to education, including the Qatar Science and Technology Park and the Sidra Medical and Research Center.
+Education City, emblematic of Qatar’s educational aspirations, houses seven international universities (American, French and British), one Qatari university and several academies.

 Education / R&D policy